13,000 years ago, beer began conquering the planet ...

 Did you know? sheds light on key facts and dispels some preconceived views about beer.

-The basic technologies and technical diagrams can be found in the Fundamentals section.
+The basic technologies and technical diagrams can be found in Fundamentals.

 Explorer section gives access to specific articles via a world map and a timeline.

-The Resources section lists bibliographies, sources, and websites devoted to the beer history.
+Resources lists bibliographies, various sources and websites dedicated to the history of beer.

 Help us to translate documents about beer in ancient China or ancient Japan.